savedanpovey/savedanpovey.github.io/_posts/2019-8-16-what-happened.md

 >
 > ''I am aware that some people are trying to 'cancel' me and get me fired from my next job.
 See if I care!'' he said in a lengthy post. ''I'll tell you this, though: whatever happens, I will never apologize and I will never back down.''
 >
-> The ''normal script is that I am supposed to get down on my knees and say 'Please accept me back into your midst, liberal America!
-I accept that I was wrong,''' he said, adding, ''No way.
-Fuck you.''
->
 > A ''scuffle'' ensued, he said, ''and I was carried out of the building by the protesters.''
 The university ''seems not to have been able to substantiate the allegations that I attacked the protesters,'' he said, but Johns Hopkins ''leadership still decided that I still needed to be fired.''
 >
 > While the termination letter says he put students in danger, Povey wrote, he actually told the university that his associates were under ''strict instructions to not retaliate if attacked.''
 He did shrug when he was later asked whether he was confident that they would have been able to follow those instructions no matter what happened, though, he said.